S1mple: 2018

 Na'Vi started 2018 with a semi-final finish at ELEAGUE Major: Boston 2018.
 At the start of 2018, Brazilian organisation MIBR attempted to sign s1mple and flamie.
 The deal was reportedly very close to being finished, but Na'Vi asked for too high of a buyout, and the deal eventually fell through.
 After two 2nd-place finishes at Starladder & i-League StarSeries Season 4 and Dreamhack Masters Marseille, Na'Vi won their first event of the year at StarSeries & i-League Season 5; they would follow it up with wins at CAC 2018, and ESL One Cologne 2018.
 S1mple won MVPs at StarSeries and Dreamhack Marseille, despite his team not winning the events.
 In the semifinals at Cologne, they beat the best team at the time, Astralis.
 Na'Vi would lose to Astralis at the second major of the year, FACEIT Major: London 2018.
 Na'Vi won their final event of the year, BLAST Pro Series: Copenhagen 2018, and s1mple would once again claim the MVP award.
 Due to s1mple's personal performance, he would be nominated for the #1 spot at the HLTV top 20 players of 2018.
 According to the statistics from HLTV, s1mple in 2018 achieved the highest individual rating out of all of previous top 20 players.
 In retrospect, 2018 s1mple is considered by many fans and pundits alike as the best player to ever touch CS:GO.

 2019

 Na'Vi came 3rd to 4th in the first major of the year.
 S1mple would keep up his form from 2018, and receive an MVP at StarSeries Season 7.
+At ESL One Cologne 2019, s1mple infamously tried to knife Team Liquid's nitr0 at match point in a 3v1 scenario, which resulted in nitr0 surviving and Team Liquid eventually winning the map, and the series 2-1.

 After this, Na'Vi would eventually hit a slump and replace s1mple's long time teammate Ioann "Edward" Sukhariev with Kirill "Boombl4" Mikhailov who was in September 2019 made the team's leader (or IGL).
+At Starladder Berlin Major, Na'Vi was eliminated by the North American NRG squad in the quarterfinals.